zulip/zulip/templates/zerver/help/change-the-default-language-for-your-organization.md

 {!admin-only.md!}

-{!follow-steps.md!} change the default language of your organization.
+Follow the following steps to change the default language of your organization.

 1. Go to the [Organization settings](/#organization/organization-settings)
 {!admin.md!}